A complete guide to OCR GCSE Maths

 OCR GCSE Maths is fully linear: All three papers are sat at the end of Year 11, typically across May and June.
 There is no controlled assessment, no coursework, and no module-based testing.
 Your final grade comes entirely from the three written papers.

 All three papers are the same length, carry the same number of marks, and contribute equally to the final grade.
-The only structural difference is the calculator: Paper 1 is non-calculator, Papers 2 and 3 allow one.
+The only structural difference is the calculator: One of the three papers is non-calculator (J560/02 at Foundation, J560/05 at Higher); the other two allow a calculator.
 The same six topic areas are tested across all three papers.

 Higher vs Foundation tier OCR offers two tiers.
 Higher Tier targets grades 4-9, with a safety net at grade 3 for students who narrowly miss grade 4.
 Foundation Tier targets grades 1-5 and is capped at grade 5.
 Both tiers cover the same six topic areas, but Higher adds content like circle theorems, vectors, and algebraic fractions, plus harder application questions.